marmalade/s3eMapView/README.md

 POIs provide an event callback so that your app can be notified when the user has "selected" a POI.

+**Precompiled version**: A source tarball that includes binaries for each platform is available [here](https://github.com/marmalade/s3eMapView/tags).
+Note that some work will still be required to use the precompiled version on Android or on OS X, as described in the platform notes below.

 Screenshot
 ![Screenshot](http://i.imgur.com/DWZL3.png)
 Left: Android, center: iOS (Apple Maps), right: Mac OS X simulator